 - Why is the cost transfer being requested more than 90 days after the original transaction date?

 - What steps will be taken to prevent this type of error or situation from occurring in the future?

 - Cost Transfers to remove charges that do not meet the Cost Principles outlined in Uniform Guidance 2 CFR Part §200, Subpart E must be completed regardless of timing.

 - Cost Transfer documentation must indicate that the PI has approved or directed the transaction.

-- Documentation related to a Cost Transfer should be kept on file within the department until notified by Research Office that the record retention requirement has been satisfied.
+- Adequate documentation related to the Cost Transfer and original expense must be attached to the journal voucher and kept on file within the department until the record retention requirement has been satisfied.

-All Cost Transfer approvals will be routed electronically for approval and the PI will be copied.
+- All Cost Transfers will be routed electronically to an administrator other than the originator for approval, and the PI will be copied.

 - Untimely Cost Transfers will be routed electronically for Research Office review and approval.

 - Review sponsored research projects on a regular basis (at least monthly) to ensure that all expenditures charged are correct and appropriate.